wmannard/Experimental-Push-Stream-Python/README.md

-# Coveo Push API SDK for Python
+# Coveo Push/Stream API SDK for Python

 The Coveo Push API SDK for Python is meant to help you use the [Coveo Push API](https://docs.coveo.com/en/68/cloud-v2-developers/push-api) when coding in Python.